Welcome to Sympy!#

 y ** 2

-# After having run this box, try running the previous box again
+# When you have run this cell, then try running the previous cell again

 y = 2